 Honduras is one of the lesser-known countries of Central America and one with many treasures to explore.
 But I believe that this is because most people know only a few facts about Honduras.
 Aside from the fact that it is a tiny place south of the US, there is little information about it as a travel destination.

 If you know where to look, you will discover that there are tons of things to do in Honduras for all tastes, but especially for nature and adventure lovers.
 Families looking for a relaxing vacation can also have a great time in it.
 Sadly, due to the pandemic, that might be a bit difficult.
 Thankfully, private jet charters are here to save your vacations.
 Be sure to check these companies to ensure a great flight.

 The few people who travel to it end up in love with its beaches and natural beauties.
 With its Mayan ruins, Caribbean towns, mountains covered by lush forests, and tiny islands surrounded by crystal clear water.

-This was the original country where the term ‘Banana Republic’ was coined from, has many wonderful and surprising facts about Honduras that I bet you didn’t know about!
+This was the original country where the term ‘Banana Republic’ was coined, has many wonderful and surprising facts about Honduras that I bet you didn’t know about!

 Interesting Facts About Honduras:

 1. Christopher Columbus discovered Honduras.
-And when he set foot on the ground his first words were: “Thank God we got out these great depths!”
+And when he set foot on the ground, his first words were: “Thank God we got out of these great depths!”

 2. The word Honduras can literally be translated into Great Depths.

-3. The waters on the Caribbean coast right next to Honduras are home to the second-largest coral reef from around the world.
+3. The waters on the Caribbean coast right next to Honduras are home to the second-largest coral reef in the world.
 Only the one in Australia is larger.